 Interviews with the private sector undertaken for IMM scoping studies emphasised that a large proportion of EU timber buying organisations, particularly larger private corporations and public institutions, have been implementing responsible procurement policies now for many years.
-These policies typically set out minimum criteria for legality and sustainability going beyond the requirements of EUTR and giving preference to FSC or PEFC certified products.
+These policies typically set out minimum criteria not only in terms of legality, but also in terms of sustainability and generally giving preference to FSC or PEFC certified products.
 The interviewees were seeking greater clarity on the scope and content of FLEGT licensing procedures in each partner country to better assess where licenses sit in relation to other forms of verification.